brentp/goleft/indexcov/README.md

 In addition to the  interactive HTML files, `indexcov` outputs a number of text files:

-+ `$prefix-indexcov.ped`: a .ped/.fam file with the inferred sex in the appropriate column if the sex chromosomes were found.
++ `$prefix-indexcov.ped`: a .ped/.fam file with the inferred sex in the appropriate column if the sex chromosomes were found. the CNX and CNY columns indicating the floating-point estimate of copy-number for those chromosomes.
+                          `bins.out`: how many bins had a coverage value outside of (0.85, 1.15). high values can indicate high-bias samples.
+                          `bins.lo`: number of bins with value < 0.15. high values indicate missing data.
+                          `bins.hi`: number of bins with value > 1.15.
+                          `bins.in`: number of bins with value inside of (0.85, 1.15) `p.out`: `bins.out/bins.in`

 + `$prefix-indexcov.roc`: tab-delimited columns of chrom, scaled coverage cutoff, and $n_samples columns where each indicates the proportion of 16KB blocks at or above that scaled coverage value.
 + `$prefix-indexcov.bed.gz`: a bed file with columns of chrom, start, end, and a column per sample where the values indicate there